XattSPT/homey-SomaSmartShades/README.md

 ## Change Log:

 ### v 0.9.3
-Changed Class to "curtain" for better integration with Homeykit.
+- Changed Class to "curtain" for better integration with Homeykit.
-Added OnOff Cabalility.
+- Added OnOff Cabalility.
 "On Position" and "Off Position" on Homey App could be configured on device advanced settings (default 0 & 100)
+- Minor improvements and bud fixes.

 NOTE: It's necessary to delete and re-add devices for proper re-asignation on Homeykit and On Off capability if you have previos versions.